By: Shane James O’Neill

 How does an experiment like this one translate into our current culture?
 Porn is our plastic butterfly.

 The world’s largest pornographic website released their 2018 stats earlier this year, summarizing: Visits hit “a daily average of 92 million visitors … To put that into perspective, that’s as if the combined populations of Canada, Poland and Australia all visited Pornhub every day!

 “Pornhub’s servers served up 30.3 billion searches, or 962 searches per second … If you were to start watching 2018’s videos after the Wright brother’s first flight in 1903, you would still be watching them today 115 years later!”

 Related: The Most Popular Porn of 2017

 Made for Intimacy

 The researchers who tell us sex is on a decline suggest technology as a reason for that decline, but they are unwilling to be clear about which aspects of technology are likely to be causing the most harm.
-But when sex is rapidly declining amongst couples, while pornographic use is increasing amongst couples, a real connection is right in front of us.
+But when sex is rapidly declining among couples, while pornographic use is increasing among couples, an obvious connection is right in front of us.

 Porn is our plastic butterfly.
 It is artificial and unreal.
 Porn reduces people to who they are physically and porn doesn’t require anything from us: people are a simple means of isolated pleasure.
-Sex, however, demands communication; sex is messy and intimate.
+Sex, however, demands communication; sex is a messy-intimacy.
 Porn gives us whoever we want, however we want them.

 If you’re married, have regular (weekly) sex with your spouse — even if you’re tired.
 If you’re single, learn who people are beyond what their flesh can give you and pursue a purity of motivation.